GENEROUS PAGEANT CONTRIBUTORS FOR 2022

 We are excited to recognize our "Little Sisters" who are escorts for the pageant contestants during the weekend.
 They are introduced during the pageant ceremonies and listed in the pageant program.
 The contestants and pageant committee attend a special breakfast sponsored in memory of Richard Mares on Sunday morning at St. Wenceslas Church.
 We would like to thank the Nebraska Czechs of Wilber for the use of the Outdoor Theater and gracious hospitality during the pageant weekend.
 The Czech Slavnosti provides generous print coverage for the Miss Czech-Slovak US Pageant throughout the year.

 The pageant committee consists of National Pageant Director Alexandria Cerveny Sandall and pageant committee members: Brenda Cerveny, Ellie Cerveny, Debbie Koslowski, and Julia Ourecky.
 Other people who share their time and talents include Roger Chrans and Andrea Volf, who audit the scores.
-Annette Vanek Wallace leads as the Master of Ceremonies for the pageant.
-Kurt Kiesel, Russ Rezny, and John S. Fiala serve as stage support.
-Anna Tombazzi, Miss Czech Slovak US 2019-2020, Jerusha Brown Miss Czech-Slovak US 1st Runner Up 2019-2020, and Acacia Angelo Miss Czech-Slovak US 2nd Runner Up 2019-2020 will serve as hostesses to the contestants at the Wilber Hotel.
+Annette Vanek Wallace and MaryElizabeth Lackey who served as the Master of Ceremonies for the pageant.
+Kurt Kiesel, Russ Rezny, John S. Fiala and Izzy serve as stage support.
+Lauren Gerik, Miss Czech Slovak US 2021-2022, Hayley Piroutek Miss Czech-Slovak US 1st Runner Up 2021-2022, and Addison Hejl Miss Czech-Slovak US 2nd Runner Up 2021-2022 will serve as hostesses to the contestants at the Wilber Hotel.

 All of the above-mentioned individuals and organizations are partners in America’s most colorful, exciting, and entertaining ethnic pageant.